 NATURALIST GUIDE

-Galapagos Natural History Tours prides itself in using experienced, knowledgeable guides who are also fluent in English.
-Our guides have intimate knowledge of the Galapagos natural history, the ability to convey the information in a clear and entertaining manner, a healthy sense of humour, and the experience to show you the best of Galapagos.
-They also know the value of early disembarkations in order to avoid other groups, they can direct you to treasured snorkelling sites and can recount little-known facts and stories about the islands.
+Galapagos Natural History Tours prides itself in using experienced, knowledgeable guides who are fluent in English and Spanish.
+Our guides have intimate knowledge of the Galapagos natural history, the ability to convey the information in a clear and entertaining manner, a healthy sense of humor, and the experience to show you the best of Galapagos.
+They also know when to disembark in order to avoid other groups, can direct you to treasured snorkelling sites and can recount little-known facts and stories about the islands.

 Most of our tours are led by Greg Estes.
 Regarded as one of the very top NATURALIST GUIDES in Galapagos, Greg Estes has led more trips, as guide and expeditions leader for top international tour companies, in Galapagos than any other guide.
 With a degree in biology from the University of London he has also conducted extensive research in the islands and has recently written a book on Charles Darwin’s historic visit to Galapagos.
-His first language is English.
-Greg knows how to maximize a visitor’s enjoyment of the islands.
+Greg excels at knowing how to maximize a visitor’s enjoyment of the islands.
 Check out Greg & Thalia’s biography.

 ITINERARY

 Look for a superb itinerary.
 If this is your one big chance to visit the famous Galapagos Islands, make sure you see as much as possible.
 A trip to Galapagos deserves at least a week.
-Most boat tours are 8 days in length, with a few 11 day and 2 week options available.
-Some companies offer shorter, 3-4 day options, however these are not recommended, as half a week is simply not enough time to appreciate Galapagos.
-Remember, too, that half of the first and last days are taken up in travelling from and to the continent.
-When looking at an 8 day trip be wary of cruises which go into port to pick up and drop off passengers midway through the one week itinerary.
-These companies offer half week cruises and participants who book the full week by combining the first half and second half of the cruise often lose out as they have to wait while the boat drops off passengers, picks up incoming passengers and refuels.
+Most boat tours are 8 days in length.
+Some companies offer shorter, 4-7 day options, however anything less than a week is simply not enough time to appreciate Galapagos, when you consider that most of the first and last days are taken up in travelling from and to the continent.

 Make sure you are clear as to how many days are spent in Galapagos.
 A trip advertised as 11 days long usually means 8 days in Galapagos and three days on the continent.
 To fully enjoy the Galapagos we do not recommend anything less than an 8 day tour in Galapagos.
 With the right itinerary an 8 day trip can include the best sites.
 If you would like a longer trip a great option is to stay a few days after the boat tour on one of the inhabited islands.
 A 2 week trip does not necessarily add significantly to the number of visiting sites but the pace is more relaxed.

 Visitors to Galapagos have different priorities when it comes to what they want to see most of all.
-The giant tortoise, marine iguana, sea lion and blue-footed booby rank high on the list.
-And all of these are normally seen in a cruise in the islands.
+The giant tortoise, marine iguana, sea lion and blue-footed booby rank high on the list, and all of these are normally seen in a cruise in the islands.
 But others, like the flightless cormorant, Galapagos penguin, waved albatross, Galapagos fur seal, Galapagos land iguana, red-footed booby, vermillion flycatcher and flamingo are not always seen.
 And furthermore even though you may see a giant tortoise, marine iguana, sea lion or blue-footed booby, you may not have a chance to see tortoises in the wild, marine iguanas by the hundreds, sea lions frolicking underwater or blue-footed boobies doing their courtship dance.
 You will have a chance to see all of these if you have the right itinerary.
-An ideal itinerary includes at least two of the three “Biggies”; Fernandina , Española and Genovesa.
+An ideal itinerary includes at least one of the three “Biggies”; Fernandina , Española and Genovesa.
 Ask anyone who has been to the Galapagos what were their highlights and they are bound to mention one of these three islands.
-Fernandina to see hordes of marine iguanas and the flightless cormorant in one of the most spectacular landscapes in the world, Española to see nesting blue-footed and Nazca boobies, colorful marine iguanas and, between April – December, the waved albatross, and Genovesa (the ‘bird island’) to see nesting red-footed boobies, frigatebirds, storm petrels and red-billed tropicbirds.
-All three islands offer outstanding opportunities for great photography.
+Fernandina to see hordes of marine iguanas and the flightless cormorant in one of the most spectacular landscapes in the world, Española to see nesting blue-footed and Nazca boobies, colorful marine iguanas and, between April – December, the waved albatross, and Genovesa (the ‘bird island’) to see nesting red-footed boobies, frigatebirds, storm petrels, red-billed tropicbirds and short-eared owls.
+All three islands offer outstanding photography opportunities..

 ACTIVITY LEVEL